jmayhugh1/CSCE314/FinalReview/JVM.md

 there are 5 runtime data areas

-1. the $ {method area}$ contains the class information, code and constant pool
+1. the ${method area}$ contains the class information, code and constant pool
     - contains the class information, code and constant pool
     - one method area per JVM instance
     - the method area is shared by all threads
     - there is one thread access at a time
-2. the $ {heap}$ contains all the objects, when you create an array or object using new, object appears in the heap
+2. the ${heap}$ contains all the objects, when you create an array or object using new, object appears in the heap
     - contains all the objects, when you create an array or object using new, object appears in the heap
     - one heap per JVM instance
     - facilitates garbage collection